MC Hammer Drops ‘Please Hammer, Don’t Hurt ‘Em’ Album – Today in Hip-Hop

 On this day, Feb.
 12, in hip-hop history...

-1990: Today marks the anniversary of MC Hammer's third album, Please Hammer, Don't Hurt 'Em.
+1990: Today marks the anniversary of MC Hammer's Please Hammer, Don't Hurt 'Em, which is, without a doubt, one of the most commercially successful albums in hip-hop history.

-The album as a whole would go on to become the first rap album certified diamond by RIAA, selling more than ten million copies.
-To this day, it is still one of the best selling albums in rap with over 22 million copies sold.
+The album as a whole went on to become the first rap album ever to be certified diamond by RIAA, selling more than ten million copies.
+To this day, it is still one of the best selling albums in rap with over 29 million copies sold worldwide.